Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/cancel-notification-order/_index.en.md

 #### notificationChannel
 Type: enum [_NotificationChannel_](https://github.com/Altinn/altinn-notifications/blob/main/src/Altinn.Notifications/Models/NotificationChannelExt.cs)

-The notification channel used to deliver the notification to recipient.
+The notification channel used to deliver the notification to the recipient.
 It can be either _Email_ or _SMS_.

 #### ignoreReservation
 Type: _boolean_